The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Introduction

-for all open sets~$G$ close enough to the expectation, where the rate function~$e^\epsilon_*$ is the Legendre transform in the variable~$\alpha$ of~$\spb(\Lambda^{\alpha,\epsilon})$.
-At this level of generality, the local nature of the \textsc{ldp} is not merely technical: while we have not focused on enlarging the interval of validity of the principle as much as technically possible, it is known that different choices of boundary terms may give rise to different behaviour of the rate functions far away from the mean; see the pioneering work~\cite{CVZ03} as well as the mathematical account~\cite{JPS17}, where many other references are given.
+for $0 < \epsilon^{-1} \ll t$ and} all $\varsigma$ close enough to the mean, where the rate function~$e^\epsilon_*$ is the Legendre transform of~$e^\epsilon$. {We emphasize that this local \textsc{ldp} is common to all the boundary terms that satisfy our assumptions, including the two natural choices presented earlier\,---\,this is rare in the existing literature.
+Since it is known that these choices may give rise to different behaviour of the rate functions far away from the mean~\cite{CVZ03,JPS17}, this shows that\,---\,even though we have not focused on enlarging the interval of validity of the principle as much as technically possible\,---\,the local nature is not merely technical.} In Section~\ref{sec:lin}, we characterize the vanishing of the mean entropy production per unit time and give detailed information on the rate function~$e^*_\epsilon$ in the case where the diffusion is linear.

-In Section~\ref{sec:lin}, we characterise the vanishing of the mean entropy production per unit time and give detailed information on the rate function~$e^*_\epsilon$ in the case where the diffusion is linear.
-In Section~\ref{sec:small-e}, we use the linear case and a result in semiclassical analysis proved in Section~\ref{app:semiclass} to describe the asymptotic behaviour of the rate function~$e_*^\epsilon$ as~$\epsilon \to 0$ in the general case.
-Many properties of the limiting rate function can be deduced from the behaviour of the deterministic dynamics near the \emph{local minima} of~$V$.
-This analysis requires extra conditions on the behaviour of the vector field near the critical points of~$V$; see Assumption~\textnormal{(ND)}.
+In Section~\ref{sec:small-e}, we use the linear case and a result in semiclassical analysis proved in Section~\ref{app:semiclass} to describe the asymptotic behaviour of the rate function~$e_*^\epsilon$ as~$\epsilon \to 0$ in the more general case covered by our assumptions.
+This gives our \emph{second main result}, Theorem~\ref{prop:ldp-t-eps}.
+Summarized roughly, it states the validity of the asymptotics

+for $1 \ll \epsilon^{-1} \ll t$ and all $\varsigma$ close enough to the mean, for some limiting rate function~$e_*$.
+A key point here is that the limit~$e_*$ is easily numerically accessible through simple matrix equations and that, analytically, many properties can be deduced from the behaviour of the noiseless dynamics near the critical points of~$V$.
+However, this analysis of the vanishing-noise limit requires extra conditions on the behaviour of the vector fields near the critical points of~$V$; see Assumption~\textnormal{(ND)}.

-\paragraph*{Acknowledgements.} The research of the author is partially supported by the Natural Sciences and Engineering Research Council of Canada and by the {Agence Nationale de la Recherche} through the grant NonStops (ANR-17-CE40-0006).
+\paragraph*{Acknowledgements.} The work presented in this article was done while the author was a student at McGill University (Dept.\ of Mathematics and Statistics) and at Univ.\ Grenoble Alpes (Institut Fourier).
+During this period, the research of the author was partially supported by the Natural Sciences and Engineering Research Council of Canada and by the {Agence Nationale de la Recherche} through the grant NonStops (ANR-17-CE40-0006).
 The author wishes to thank Vojkan Jak\v{s}i\'c and Armen Shirikyan for guidance through the early stages of this project, as well as No\'e Cuneo, Alain Joye and Claude-Alain Pillet for comments on earlier versions of this work.